shayanpourvatan/HelloKotlin/README.md

 **Extension**

-Sometimes we want to add some method to existing class, but we don't want to create sub class and use that in hole project, in Kotlin you can simply use `Extension` method|property. so extension methods are methods that we add to existing class without create sub class, you can create extension method| property like follow:
+Sometimes we want to add some method to existing class, but we don't want to create sub class and use custom class in hole project, in Kotlin you can simply use `Extension` method|property. so extension methods are methods that we add to existing class without create sub class, you can create extension method| property like follow:

 ```
 fun String.getCurrency() {